 You get first access to your bike on day 1 (administration day) prior to departure on day 2.
 You can test ride the bike and do any minor adjustments to the bike on day 1.
 The bike will remain at the departure point prior to the departure day (day 2).

 The short answer is no. We get one or two phone calls per year asking us this question.
-We seriously considered the possibility for the 2017 event, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
+We have seriously considered the possibility previously, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
 This decision is made to keep our event a premium, full service event.

 There are several airlines that fly into and out of the cities we start and finish in.
 The earlier you make your bookings the better the rate you will get.

-- A registered Honda motorcycle which has been prepared by Honda.
+- A registered Honda motorcycle for the event duration.

 - Milk crate attached to the rear carrier of the motorcycle.